keikai/doc/dev-ref/Spreadsheet_Data_Model.md

 `io.keikai.api.*` and `io.keikai.api.model.*`.
 To understand
 example codes, we assume you already know what a composer is and how it works with components.
 If you are new to composer, please read [ZK Developer Reference](https://www.zkoss.org/wiki/ZK_Developer%27s_Reference/MVC/Controller/Composer)first.

-# Load A Book Model
+# Load a Book Model

 In most cases, we create a book model by loading an Excel file instead of creating it directly.
 Specifying an Excel file's path in Spreadsheet